Vidalee/FishyKeys/README.md

 - Hierarchical secret paths (secrets can be organized in folders)
 - Using PostgreSQL for data storage

+## Next steps

+- Finish the Kubernetes operator
+- Do some trivial CRUD endpoints (mainly for roles)
+- Optimize DB requests, since we don't use an ORM let's do a few more join tables :)
+- Make FishyKeys distributed using Raft protocol

 ## Screenshots

 Keep in mind frontend was not the main focus of this project, so it is focused on functionality rather than "design".